 The eye persisted.
 It was there when I woke up the first morning of camp.
 It stayed on all day, and the next day, too, and the next, sparking more and more heartfelt conversations.
 It persisted through dancing, rolling around on the floor, sweating in 100-+ degree weather, through showers, multiple changes of clothes, and even stayed on after a dip into the lake.
 The googly eye watched over my heart through the end of camp, and all the way back home to El Cerrito.
 Back in my bedroom, I stared down at my chest with the eye still attached, and decided it had made its point.
 I removed it and put it on my altar, where it remains.

 In MJ’s and my Jewish tradition, we don’t look to notions of an afterlife of the soul, but rather, how the living might carry on the work that the deceased began when they were alive.
 The eye above my heart and the conversations it sparked brought more connection into the field of whatever conversations I entered.
+I am now determined to bring those pathways into both my everyday life, and the counseling work and training that I do.
+Lives, or the quality of them, may depend on it.

 How will I make love visible today?